justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Prompts.md

 ## Google Ads Campaign

-Output seemed best with OpenAI Chat GPT, but also check with Bing Chat
+Output seemed best with OpenAI Chat GPT, but also check with Microsoft Copilot chat

 I am constructing a advertising campaign for this website
 <https://placeholder.com/> which is a … company.
 The campaign is to